doombubbles/in-game-hero-switch/LATEST.md

-- Fixed mistaken condition check preventing switching
+- Fixed issue of switched heroes not being placeable after restart